yfann/TechGuidence/mobileframework.md

 In reality there is no perfect mobile framework for developing.
 Each of the cross-development platforms above have their individual strengths and weaknesses.
 We should choose the one that meets the requirements and purpose of our solution.
 None of these are a wrong choice, however, one might be better than the other depending on our requirements.
 Also need to consider the balance between  cost and  performance.
 Currently we decide to use Cordova to write some mobile app demos.
 Becuase Cordova is basically pure web techonology which we are very familiar with.(We are also familiar with c# but Xamarin is not free.)
 The learning curve is shortter than other frameworks.
 We can rapidly use it to develop some demo apps.

 Cordova is a underlying framwork for packaging web pages to mobile app.
-So there are some UI frameworks like Sencha Touch, JQuery Mobile, Ionic, Kendo UI  using cooperatively with Cordova.
-Among them Ionic is more suitable to the team.
-Ionic is based on cordova and angularjs and has rich native-styled mobile UI elements and layouts.
+So there are some UI frameworks like Sencha Touch, JQuery Mobile, Ionic and AngularJS, Kendo UI  using cooperatively with Cordova.

+I haven't use them all.
+Just find there are some benefits for Ionic:

++ Ionic is based on cordova and angularjs with rich native-styled mobile UI elements and layouts which we can use to develop native looking apps.
++ Before we developed many angular controls for phoenix project some of them may be reused in Ionic framework.
++ Visual Studio 2015 already integrated Cordova also it's very easy to use ionic in visual studio.
+So we can use the tool we are good at using to develop, debug and publish mobile project.
++ Developing on Ionic is similar to develop the web project we did before.
+So we can still use the same way to do the teamwork including the extensibility and modularity.

+So Ionic framwork is more suitable to our team to do the demo app.